marius-team/marius/docs/db2graph/db2graph.rst

 Db2Graph classifies a graph into the following two types:

-* Entity Nodes: Nodes that are globally unique either by UUID's (Universally Unique Identifier) or in the format of ``table-name_col-name_val``.
+* Entity Nodes: Nodes that are globally unique.
+Global uniqueness is ensured by appending ``table-name_col-name_val`` to the literal.
 In a graph, entity nodes either point to other entity nodes or are pointed to by other entity nodes.
 * Edges of Entity Node to Entity Node: Directed edges where both source and destination are entity nodes.

 During the conversion, we assume that all nodes are **case insensitive**.
 We ignore the following set of **invalid nodes names**: ``"0", None, "", 0, "not reported", "None", "none"``.